Steven Kwan Player Props: Guardians vs. Astros

 Steven Kwan At The Plate

-- Kwan has an OPS of .738, fueled by an OBP of .351 and a team-best slugging percentage of .388 this season.
+- Kwan leads Cleveland with a slugging percentage of .385, fueled by 34 extra-base hits.

-- Among the qualified batters in MLB action, his batting average ranks 32nd, his on-base percentage ranks 37th, and he is 111th in the league in slugging.
+- Among the qualifying hitters in MLB action, he ranks 34th in batting average, 40th in on-base percentage, and 113th in slugging.

-- He has gone deep in 4.8% of his games this year, and 1% of his plate appearances.
+- He has hit a long ball in 4.7% of his games in 2023, and 1% of his trips to the plate.

-- In 25 games this year (23.8%), Kwan has picked up an RBI, and in eight of those games (7.6%) he had more than one.
+- In 25 games this season (23.6%), Kwan has picked up an RBI, and in eight of those games (7.5%) he had more than one.
 He has also driven home three or more of his team's runs in three contests.

-- He has scored in 51.4% of his games this season, with two or more runs scored in 11.4%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.